 A. Demonstrate that your community has been awarded Tree City USA status by the National Arbor Day Foundation.

-The City of Sheboygan continues to be recognized as a Tree City USA by the Arbor Day Foundation following its initial award in 1979 (also 1976-1977).
-The City of Sheboygan is joining forces with National Rotary to plant a tree for every Rotarian and to implement a plan to replace the City's 5,200 ash trees with other suitable species.
+In 2018 the City of Sheboygan was recognized as a Tree City USA by the Arbor Day Foundation for the 40th year.
+The City of Sheboygan has joined forces with National Rotary to plant a tree for every Rotarian and to implement a plan to replace the City's 5,200 ash trees with other suitable species.
 The City began treating and removing ash trees in 2017, but has recognized that a community effort is needed.
 Therefore, the local Rotary chapter is partnering with any other interested groups to assist with this massive undertaking.

 In 2017, Sheboygan saw good activity in Citizen Science.
 As mentioned earlier, efforts along the Sheboygan River exemplify many approaches to citizen science monitoring.
 In addition, Sheboygan County Audubon Society led its annual Christmas Bird Count.
 Members of the International Crane Foundation led a crane county in Sheboygan County.
 Maywood volunteers continued to monitor the 16 bluebird nest boxes at Maywood with results submitted to BRAW.
 Bluebird monitoring is also be conducted annually at Kohler Andrae State Park.